Front door speed

 Prioritize integrations, role permissions, offline resilience, data exports, and content operations that support multiple promoters, rooms, and event brands.

 A management app is strongest when it does not stop at operations.
 The event record should also connect to the content engine: what happened in the room, what visuals worked, what clips are useful, and what audience should hear about the next night.
-Compeller REACT helps venues create music-driven visuals that can become better live moments and better post-event content.
+Compeller REACT, Compeller's patent-pending real-time audio-driven visual engine, helps venues create music-driven visuals that can become better live moments and better post-event content.

 Use these next if you are mapping the full venue stack.